garden-io/garden/docs/using-garden/variables-and-templating.md

 4. Configured project-wide varfile (defaults to `garden.env`).
 5. The project-wide `variables` field.

+{% hint style="warning" %}
+Note that [Module variables](#module-variables) always take precedence over any of the above, in the context of the module being resolved.
+{% endhint %}

 When you specify variables in multiple places, we merge the different objects and files using a [JSON Merge Patch](https://tools.ietf.org/html/rfc7396).

 Here's an example, where we have some project variables defined in our project config, and environment-specific values—including secret data—in varfiles: